Akuli/catris/README.md

 Other commands (these also run on GitHub Actions):
 - Formatter: `cargo fmt`
 - Linter: `cargo clippy`
-- VT52 terminal emulator: `xterm -ti vt52 -tn vt52`
+- Using `xterm` as a VT52 terminal emulator: `xterm -ti vt52 -tn vt52`

 ## Deploying